susanBuck/notes/07_Command_Line/04_PATH-Variable.md

 $ cd PROGRA~1
 $ dir /x

-# In the results you should see the altnerative name for Sublime is SUBLIM~1
+# In the results you should see the alternative name for Sublime is SUBLIM~1
 ```

 Based on the above, we've determined the appropriate, space-free, path to Sublime is: